alronz/b2c-database-selection/MongoDB/Basic Features/Pipline support.md

 #### [back](basic_features_main.md)

 As explained in the [Query Language section](commands.md), MongoDB provides methods to update,remove,replace or insert multiple documents at the same time such as db.collection.insertMany(), db.collection.updateMany(), and db.collection.deleteMany().
-In addition, MongoDB supports another method that can be used to execute a bulk of write operations such as insert, update and delete at the same time.
+In addition, MongoDB supports another method that can be used to execute a batch of write operations such as insert, update and delete at the same time.
 In the following section, I will explain how to do a bulk write in MongoDB.

 ####  db.collection.bulkWrite()